GameDriver-io/Unreal-quickstart5.3/README.md

-## 2024.05 Release Notes
+## 2024.07 Release Notes

-- Added Websocket support
+- Added Unreal 5.4 support
-- Allow GameDriver to work while Unreal Game is paused
-- Allow GameDriver usage while game is not running (in editor).
+- Added Slate Explorer editor tool to identify User Interface elements
+- Better support for Slate including Common UI widgets.
+- Added PS5 support (you have to be a registered Sony partner to get access to that build - ask us)

 ## Concept